Excursions, Tours and Attractions

 In Winter (October to April) the principal excursion on offer runs on Wednesdays, Fridays and Sundays and is called Mt Etna and Modica.
 Having taken the impressive 800-passenger catamaran (one of the largest in Europe) from Valletta to Pozzallo in Sicily, we were taken by tour coach to Refugio Sapienze in the foothills of Mt Etna, close to the Sylvestri Craters.
 En route there was a stop at the village of Nicolosi to sample local wines, and a further photo stop nearer to the volcano.
 A tour guide accompanies the coach.
 On the way back a visit is made to the ancient city of Modica before boarding the catamaran in Pozzallo at 1930 for the two hour crossing.
 In my case I was back in the hotel in Qawra by 2245 after a very interesting day.

-The drive up to Refugio Sapienze is in itself interesting, but once there you are at just above 1900 meters so don't expect to be able to reach the summit at over 3300 meters!
-Having got so far though, it's worth in my opinion spending €30 extra to ride the cable car, the Telecabina Rifugio Sapienza-Montagnola which climbs from 1924m to 2505m.
-This view is taken following a short walk (in very cold and icy conditions) from the top of the cable car.
+The drive up to Refugio Sapienze is in itself interesting (for example the house in the photo above, destroyed by the lava), but once there you are at just above 1900 meters so don't expect to be able to reach the summit at over 3300 meters!
+Having got so far though, it's worth in my opinion spending €30 or so extra to ride the cable car, the Telecabina Rifugio Sapienza-Montagnola which climbs from 1924m to 2505m.
+The view on the right is taken following a short walk (in very cold and icy conditions) from the top of the cable car.
 Don't forget your coat and some gloves!